clarkezone/clarkezone.github.io/_posts/2020-01-29-acme-ngrok.md

 tags: [ngrok, letsencrypt]
 ---

-I've been building a gRPC microservice recently.  jjjkkkaaabbbb
+I've been playing with gRPC and microservice recently (more on that later) and one aspect that I've needed to figure out as part of that particular adventure has been getting gRPC endpoint running over SSL.
+To do that, I turned to Let's Encrypt

 Figuring out how to do this on github pages.